JohnKendrick/PDielec/BuildDocs/pdgui.md

     pdgui vasp OUTCAR

+If a spreadsheet of results is required the name of the spreadsheet can be provided on the command line.

+    pdgui vasp OUTCAR results.xlsx

+The spreadsheet name must have an .xlsx extension.

 The package requires the PyQt5 library.
 After running the program the user sees a notebook interface with four tabs.

-The *Main Tab* allows the user to specify the program and filename which are to be anaylsed
+The *Main Tab* allows the user to specify the program and filename which are to be anaylsed.
+It is also possible to specify here the spreadsheet name of results are going to be saved.

 The *Settings Tab* is used for changing the settings within the package

 The *Scenario Tab* specifies the material properties used to define the effective medium from which the  absorption characteristic are calculated.
 This tab can also be used to change the algorithms used to calculate the effective medium.

 The *Plotting Tab* shows the absorption or permittivity as a function of frequency.

+The *Analysis Tab* shows the decomposition of the normal modes into molecular components.

+The *Visualisation Tab* displays the normal modes as either arrows showing the atomic displacement or as an animation.

 ## Main tab